 In addition to JPEG files, we can also provide TIFF and RAW image file formats.
-Because these files are much larger than JPEG (between 4-6x) the processing time for image post-processing is much longer.
-As a result, we charge an additional $0.10/image for those file formats.
+Because these files are much larger than JPEG (between 4-6x) the processing time for image post-processing is much longer, we charge an additional $0.10-$0.15/image for those file formats.

 Are your slides all loaded in projector carousels or linear trays?
 No problem!
 Just send them to us that way.
-We will scan your slides and return them to the carousels or trays in the same order in which they were received - at no extra charge.
+We will scan your slides - at no extra charge.
+If, for some reason, you want your slides returned in the carousels or trays, we can return them to the carousels or trays in the same order in which they were received, at a charge of $0.05/slide.
 But - be sure to check out ourSpace-SaverTM Service(above) - you can gain a lot of storage space![Back to Top]

 Large orders will be divided into file sub-directories of about 60 -70 images (unless otherwise instructed), and all orders will include one or more Index images that contain a thumbnail image of each picture, together with its file name.
 That way you can quickly search for a particular image, or easily review all of the images in the file.
 Slides in carousels will be placed in folders corresponding to the individual carousel, unless otherwise specified.
 Of course, we will organize the images into specific categories of your choosing if you provide the necessary instructions.

-Our prices for scanning slides are $0.35 per slide (Image Only) or $0.70 per slide (Premier Service) for 2" x 2" mounts.
+Our prices for scanning slides are $0.45 per slide (Image Only) or $0.95 per slide (Premier Service) for 2" x 2" mounts.
 This includes not just 35mm but 110, 126 & 127 camera formats (The MP size of the image for some non-35mm slides may be slightly smaller).
 It also included all special slide mounts: glass, metal frame, etc. at no extra charge.
-As mentioned above, If you want TIFF or RAW file formats in addition to JPEG, there is an additional charge of $0.10/image.
+As mentioned above, If you want TIFF or RAW file formats in addition to JPEG, there is an additional charge of $0.10/image for RAW, $0.20 for TIFF (because it requires RAW images).
 (Please Note: Prices for larger slide formats are higher (seePrices).